subos2008/zabbix-one-uptime-webhook/README.md

 # Setup Trigger Actions

-You also need to add the new Media Type as a Trigger Action with an Operation as such:
+You also need to add the new Media Type as a Trigger Action with an Operation.
+This tells Zabbix to use the Media Type to deliver Events caused by Triggers when they happen:

 ![alt text](media/trigger-actions.png)